omkar193/geo-weather/README.md

-# GeoWeather API
+# GeoWeather

-GeoWeather is an API that integrates two powerful external services to deliver real-time weather information based on a given IP address.
+GeoWeather is a backend service that integrates two powerful external services to deliver real-time weather information based on a given IP address.
 If no IP address is provided, the API defaults to the client’s IP.
 It first uses a geolocation API to determine the location from the IP and then fetches the weather data from a weather service API.
 This seamless integration allows GeoWeather to provide accurate, location-based weather updates with minimal setup and hassle.

 ## Table of Contents
 1. [Features](#features)